madlabsinc/mevn-cli/README.md

 - It allows Developers to build webapps with ease in which all the local environment setup is being taken care of.
 All they have to do is to focus on writing actual code.
 - The whole project is done in modules(thanks to ES6 syntax) which enhances user readability and leads to compact code.
-- MEVN-CLI simplifies developer workflow by generating boilerplate code as required and automating redundant tasks.
+- MEVN-CLI simplifies developer workflow by generating the required boilerplate and automating redundant tasks.

 ## Contributing